crashkk/Fast-and-Accurate-SNN-Model-Strengthening-for-Industrial-Applications/README.md

 # Model-Strenthening-on-SNN
-A light weight model strenthening method for SNNs.
+A light weight model strenthening method for Spiking Neural Networks.
 This is the source code of the paper https://www.mdpi.com/2475100